raushanraja/atui/README.md

 This project is a **Work in Progress (WIP)** and actively under development.
 Contributions and feedback are welcome!

-This template should help get you started developing with Tauri, Solid and Typescript in Vite.

 ## Screenshots

 ### Connecting